-The Division of Geriatrics and Gerontology is incredibly appreciative of the donations provided by individuals, who believe in the importance of geriatrics and share our vision to improve care for older adults.
+The Division of Geriatrics, Gerontology and Palliative Care is incredibly appreciative of the donations provided by individuals, who believe in the importance of geriatrics and share our vision to improve care for older adults.
 Two local philanthropists and their gifts to our division are highlighted below:

 Irving Tragen (and his wife, Ellie)

 Mr. Irving G. Tragen has been a strong supporter of geriatrics for many years.
-His donations to the division are earmarked for the purposes of enabling research and investigation into the causes and effects of age-related disease and providing the UC San Diego Division of Geriatrics and Gerontology the opportunity to lead and contribute to breakthroughs in the prevention and treatment of diseases among the geriatric population.
+His donations to the division are earmarked for the purposes of enabling research and investigation into the causes and effects of age-related disease and providing the UC San Diego Division of Geriatrics, Gerontology and Palliative Care the opportunity to lead and contribute to breakthroughs in the prevention and treatment of diseases among the geriatric population.

 Why Give?
 Mr. Tragen knows not a lot of money goes into geriatrics research.
 For him, it is not just about extending life, but also improving the quality of life.
 The more we can do to keep elderly people healthier longer, the better it is for our economy, for sustaining the elderly population and for the families involved.
 Mr. Tragen, whose wife, Ellie, passed away several years ago, has stated, "Perhaps if research (in geriatrics) was more advanced, maybe Ellie could have lived longer and still be alive."